Is Working Remotely In Thailand Possible In 2023?

 There is a large expatriate community in Thailand, especially in Chiang Mai and Bangkok.
 Straight away, everybody has something in common to talk about, and that is living and working in Thailand.
 Talking to fellow expats is great for building connections and obtaining information and tips from like-minded individuals.

 You will never be alone in Thailand.
 Should you start to feel a bit homesick, just join a few Facebook groups and find people online to meet up with.
-You will soon find your own circle of friends.
+You will soon find your circle of friends.
 If you are feeling this way, it’s likely others do as well.

 Transport In Thailand